LSSTDESC/qp/docs/user_guide/qpprimer.md

 ## Parameterizations

 A **parameterization** in `qp` refers to how a distribution of outcomes is represented.
 For example, in the above sample plots, the distribution functions (PDF, CDF, etc) are applied to an analytic function called the normal distribution.
 This analytic parameterization is one way of representing this distribution of outcomes, and has parameters "mean" and "standard deviation".
 However, there are other ways to parameterize the same distribution.

 The figure below shows the same normal distribution parameterized in each of the four ways supported by `qp`:

-- Gaussian mixture model: parameters are mean and standard deviation
-- Histogram: parameters are bin edges and bin values
-- Interpolation: parameters are a set of $x$ and $y$ values
-- Quantiles: parameters are the quantiles and the corresponding locations or $x$ values

 ![parameterizing-a-distribution](../assets/primer-parameterizations-annotated.svg)

+Gaussian mixture model
+: parameters are means and standard deviations of each Gaussian component

+Histogram
+: parameters are bin edges and bin values

+Interpolation
+: parameters are a set of $x$ and $y$ values

+Quantiles
+: parameters are the quantiles and the corresponding locations or $x$ values

 In the case of a normal distribution, the analytic parameterization is clearly superior, as it contains the most accurate information in the least number of parameters.
 However, for the more complex, real-life distributions, the other parameterizations can provide more accuracy than attempting to fit to an analytic function.
 There is a trade-off for all of these parameterizations in that the more parameters, the more accurately your distribution will be represented, but the slower those distributions will be to work with and store.